webix-hub/docs/data/api/ui.calendar_showcalendar.md

 	desktop/calendar.md
 @defined:	ui.calendar
 @descr:
-Note, the method doesn't selects the specified date.
+Note, the method doesn't selects the specified date, so specifying the day is optional.